 After hitting .352/.523/.541 in the Arizona League just down the street from where he prepped at Sunrise Mountain High, during his professional debut, he entered the 2009 season as one of San Diego Padres’ top prospects, and the youngest player on a college-heavy squad.

 Daniel Robertson was selected 963 spots after Decker.
-The 5-foot-8 speedster wasn’t on the travel ball circuit as a West Covina, California, high schooler, but was a star wide receiver on an outstanding football team.
+The 5-foot-8 speedster wasn’t on the travel ball circuit in high school at West Covina, California, but was a multi-sport star also as a wide receiver on an outstanding football team.

 Robertson began his career in short-season Eugene, getting an opportunity for playing time when the Padres couldn’t agree with fourth-round pick Jason Kipnis.
 He took advantage, hitting .378/.444/.497 to earn a spot on the Northwest League all-star team and a starting role in Fort Wayne the following spring.

-Thirteen years after that run, both Decker and Robertson, who each had brief big league careers and have retired from their playing days, have fond memories of the championship year.
+Thirteen years after that run, Decker and Robertson, who had brief big league careers and retired from their playing days, have fond memories of the championship year.

-“It made you tougher; it made you want to get better.”
+“It made you tougher and want to get better.”

-“All of us loved the game, and we all still talk and get emotional about it too.
+“All of us loved the game, and we still talk and get emotional about it too.
 Cumby [Drew Cumberland] getting hurt and the trades,” said Decker on leaving the game.
-“It’s always the what-ifs, and that is especially true with Drew, who was one of the best athletes that I ever saw play baseball.”
+“It’s always the what-ifs, especially with Drew, one of the best athletes I ever saw play baseball.”